Shazi-dani/smart_tech_v1/README.md

 ## Design & Typography

+The fonts i used for this project were plain, simple & easy to read and look pleasant to the eye.
+I have used the [Font Poppins](https://fonts.google.com/specimen/Poppins) & on many palces the default font by bootstrap [bootstrap css](https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css) as the default typography and styling reference.
 I choose colors that provided are carefully chosen for branding and user experience.

 1. **White (#FFFFFF)**: Clean and minimal, often used for backgrounds to make content readable and emphasize other colors.